Cyanky/dive-app/README.md

 A musicial web app to help musicians upload their information and let listeners find specific songs and musicians.

-  *** This app has been deployed to Heroku, check this url: https://dive-app.herokuapp.com/
+  *** This app has been deployed to Heroku, check this url: https://dive-app.herokuapp.com/ (Update: Cause Heroku is not free anymore, this url can't use anymore.
+Please run the app locally to check the functions.)
 # Overview
 ## Tech Stack
 Tech stack includes: